 There are several techniques data scientists use to construct classification and regression models.
 Namely, decision trees, regression, and neural networks.

 - Decision trees visually represent a path of choices.
 Each branch of the decision tree is a possible decision between two or more options, whereas each leaf is a classification (a yes or no).
 Decision trees are one of the more attractive techniques for modeling because they can handle missing values and are simple to comprehend.

 - Regression is another popular modeling tool.
 As discussed earlier, regression is used with continuous data as opposed to binary data.
 Different data questions require different applications of regression.
 For instance, linear regression is used if only one independent variable can be ascribed to an outcome.
-If more than one independent variables have an effect on an outcome, multiple regression is most accurate.
+If multiple independent variables have an effect on an outcome, multiple regression is most appropriate.
 Logistic regression is an even more complex form of regression that does not follow the same convention as linear and multiple regression.
 Unlike the other two regression models, logistic regression is used when the dependent variable is binary.
-Returning back to the CenterLight example, a logistic regression could be used to answer: how do the odds of a member having a heart attack (binary variable) change with every additional BMI value (continuous variable)?
+For example, a logistic regression could be used to evaluate how the odds of a patient having a heart attack (binary variable) change with every additional BMI value (continuous variable).

 - Neural networks represent the final, most complicated technique.
 This method is becoming more and more in-demand because perfectly linear relationships are rare in nature.
 Neural networks allow for more sophisticated pattern recognition by employing artificial intelligence.